The Royal Navy of Sailing Ships

 The Admiralty was and still is the British government department responsible for commanding the Royal Navy.

-Command was originally exercised by a single person - the Lord High Admiral - then the Admiralty was, from the early 18th century onwards, almost invariably put "in commission" and it pased under the control of the Lords Commissioners of the Admiralty, always a mixture of Admirals - known as Naval Lords or Sea Lords - and Civil Lords, normally politicians, who sat on the Board of Admiralty.
+Command was originally exercised by a single person - the Lord High Admiral - then the Admiralty was, from the early 18th century onwards, almost invariably put "in commission" and it passed under the control of the Lords Commissioners of the Admiralty, always a mixture of Admirals - known as Naval Lords or Sea Lords - and Civil Lords, normally politicians, who sat on the Board of Admiralty headed by a First Sea Lord.

-Perhaps the best known and influential First Sea Lord (1801-1804) was Admiral of the Fleet John Jervis, 1st Earl of St Vincent and a patron of Horatio Nelson, followed by Henry Dundas, 1st Viscount Melville (1804-1805, then 1812-1827).
+Perhaps the best known and influential First Sea Lord (1801-1804) was Admiral of the Fleet John Jervis, 1st Earl of St Vincent and a patron of Viscount Horatio Nelson, preceded by Richard Howe, 1st Earl Howe in 1783 and followed by Henry Dundas, 1st Viscount Melville (1804-1805, then 1812-1827).
 Nowadays the title still exists, but modernised as First Sea Lord and Chief of Naval Staff.

 Admiralty House, Whitehall, London